mdn/kuma/docs/rendering.rst

 Raw content
 ===========
 A ``?raw`` parameter can be added to the end of a document to request the source for a revision.
+This is processed in a similar way to the :ref:`triaged-content`, but from the :ref:`bleached-content`.

 source
-   :ref:`cleaned-content`, with filters
+   :ref:`bleached-content`, with filters
 output
    The page with a ``?raw`` query parameter database